aronchick/Project-Zen-and-the-Art-of-Data-Maintenance/Chapter_000000004/content.md

 ### The Domino Effect

-Data pipelines are like dominos.
+Data pipelines are like dominoes.
 One falls, they all fall.

-Architecture of a "simple" pipeline I audited:
+Architecture of a "simple" pipeline for an ecommerce site:

 ```
 Raw Data → Clean → Transform → Aggregate → Feature → Model → Serve